 The Grants Management Branch is the focal point for all business-related activities associated with the negotiation, award, and administration of grants and cooperative agreements within the NIDCR.

-The Scientific Review Branch coordinates the initial scientific peer review of applications for the following mechanisms of support: research center grants, program project grants, small research grants, research conference grants, institutional training grants, fellowship and career development grants, dentist scientist awards, grants awarded in response to requests for applications and certain program announcements issued by NIDCR, investigator-initiated clinical trials, cooperative agreements, and all proposals for research and development contracts.
+The Scientific Review Branch coordinates the initial scientific peer review of applications for the following mechanisms of support: research center grants, small research grants, research conference grants, institutional training grants, fellowship and career development grants, grants awarded in response to requests for applications and certain program announcements issued by NIDCR, investigator-initiated clinical trials, cooperative agreements, NIH loan repayment contracts, and all proposals for research and development contracts.

-The Research Training and Career Development Branch oversees and coordinates the Institute's programs for extramural fellowships, training grants, career development awards, dental school curriculum development grants, NIH loan repayment awards, and diversity supplements.
+The Research Training and Career Development Branch oversees and coordinates the Institute's programs for extramural fellowships, training grants, career development awards, NIH loan repayment awards, and diversity supplements.
 The aim of these programs is to ensure an adequate number of talented, well-prepared, and diverse investigators to conduct dental, oral, and craniofacial research in the institute's scientific priority areas.

 Division of Intramural Research

 Scientists in the Division of Intramural Research conduct basic laboratory, translational, and clinical research in support of craniofacial and dental health.
-Using the latest techniques in biomedical science, researchers investigate the biochemistry, structure, function and development of bone, teeth, salivary glands, connective tissues and the immune system.
+Using the latest techniques in biomedical science, researchers investigate the biochemistry, structure, function and development of bone, teeth, salivary glands, connective tissues, and the immune system.
 Studies also focus on the role of bacteria and viruses in oral disease, genetic and acquired disorders of the craniofacial region, tumors of the oral cavity, the causes and treatment of acute and chronic pain, and the development of new and improved methods to diagnose oral disease.
-The division has approximately 300 employees and guest researchers in 30 laboratories and 7 laboratory and clinical support facilities.
-These support facilities include the Clinical Research Core, DNA Sequencing Core, Gene Targeting Core, Fluorescence Activated Cell Sorting Core, Information Technology Core, Veterinary Resources Core, and Technology Transfer.
+The division has approximately 300 employees and guest researchers in 30 laboratories and seven laboratory and clinical support service cores.
+These support facilities include the Dental Clinical Research Core, Combined Technical Research Core (including DNA Sequencing, Fluorescence Activated Cell Sorting, Laser Capture Microscopy, and Cell Elutriation), Histology Core, Gene Transfer Core, Information Technology Core, Veterinary Resources Core, and Technology Transfer.